Mom who nearly died after childbirth has a message for moms this Mother's Day - WFIN

 Nine days after the twins’ birth, she was home taking care of her newborns with her husband, Chris, when she began bleeding profusely.

 McCants’ husband rushed her to an emergency room where, after she passed out, doctors determined she was hemorrhaging.
-She ultimately had a dilation and curettage (D&C), a procedure women often have to have after a miscarriage, to remove tissue from inside the uterus.
+She ultimately had a dilation and curettage (D&C), a procedure women may have after a miscarriage, to remove tissue from inside the uterus.

 In McCants’ case, doctors told her a part of her placenta that should have been removed had been left inside her uterus during her C-section.